microsoft/winget-cli/doc/specs/Com Api.md

     }
 ```

-## 3.4.
+## 3.7.
 Open a catalog by name

-Open a catalog known to the caller.
+Open a user-added catalog by name.
 There is no way to use the api to add a catalog, that must be done on the command line.

 ```c++ (C++ish pseudocode)